You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Effectiveness of Lipitor in Reducing Cholesterol

-Lipitor has been compared to other statins in terms of its effectiveness in reducing cholesterol.
-A study published in the Journal of Clinical Lipidology found that Lipitor was more effective than simvastatin in reducing LDL cholesterol levels (3).
+Lipitor is often compared with other statins, including Zocor (simvastatin) and Crestor (rosuvastatin).
+A study published in the Journal of Clinical Lipidology found that Lipitor was more effective than Zocor in reducing LDL cholesterol levels (3).
+Another study published in the American Journal of Cardiology found that Lipitor was more effective than Crestor in reducing cardiovascular events (4).

 Conclusion